Aramantos/MS1-World-Wide-Web/README.md

 **Project Goals:**

-*   To highlight the progression of web design and internet applications since the developmest of the first website.
+*   To highlight the progression of web design and internet applications since the development of the first website.
 *   To showcase the people behind the first website.
-*   To provide a brief history of the developement of the world wide web.
+*   To provide a brief history of the development of the world wide web.

 **Customer Goals:**

-*   Providing an easier to navigate more visaully pleasing site.
+*   Providing an easier to navigate the more visually pleasing site.
 *   Minimizing the risk of information overload, by condensing the text into a more readable layout
 *   To present photos of the people who were behind the development to give it a more human element.